 • You must be an Indian National.

-• You must be a permanent native of Odisha with a valid Domicile/Nativity Certificate issued by the competent authority (Tahsildar) of Odisha.
-The certificate must confirm permanent residence in Odisha.
+• You must be a permanent native of Odisha with a valid Domicile/Nativity Certificate issued by the competent authority (Tahsildar) of your home district in Odisha.

-• Children of All India Service (AIS) officers allotted to the Odisha cadre are also eligible for the state quota, even if they were not born in Odisha.
+• Children of All India Service (AIS) officers allotted to the Odisha cadre are also eligible for the state quota.

 • Candidates from other states are not eligible for the 85% state quota.
-They can only apply for the 15% AIQ seats through MCC counselling.
+They can only apply for the 15% AIQ seats in Odisha government colleges through MCC counselling.

-• OCI (Overseas Citizen of India) card holders and NRI candidates are eligible for NRI quota seats in private medical colleges only, through a separate fee structure.
+• OCI card holders and NRI candidates can apply for NRI quota seats in private medical colleges through a separate fee structure.

-• There is no upper age limit for MBBS/BDS admissions as per the Supreme Court ruling and NMC guidelines currently in effect.
+• There is no upper age limit for MBBS/BDS admissions as per current NMC guidelines.

-• You must have passed Class 10+2 or an equivalent examination with Physics, Chemistry, Biology/Biotechnology, and English as compulsory subjects.
+• You must have passed Class 10+2 or equivalent with Physics, Chemistry, Biology/Biotechnology, and English as compulsory subjects.

-• You must have passed each of these subjects individually — an aggregate pass is not sufficient.
+• You must have passed each subject individually — an aggregate pass is not sufficient.

 • General / EWS: 50% in PCB

-You must qualify the NEET UG 2026 exam with at least the minimum percentile set by NTA.
-The table below shows the category-wise qualifying cut-off:
+You must have qualified NEET UG 2026 with at least the minimum percentile set by NTA:

 Category Qualifying Percentile Minimum Score (2025 Reference)